 Skip to contents

-This function is a wrapper around plot.igraph, written to group parasite genotypes by infection, both spatially and using vertex colour.
-Specifically, parasite genotypes within infections are vertically distributed with some horizontal jitter when layout_by_group is TRUE (default), and coloured the same.
-It also makes sure clonal and sibling edges are plotted differently using different line types.
+This function is a wrapper around plot.igraph, written to group parasite genotypes by episode both spatially and using vertex colour (specifically, parasite genotypes within episodes are vertically distributed with some horizontal jitter when layout.by.group = TRUE (default), and equicolored), and to ensure clone and sibling edges are plotted using different line types.

 Usage